bobosola/HTMLtoRSS/README.md

 ```
 This will allow interested people to subscribe to your feed by pasting your home page URL into their feed reader.

-Option: insert an RSS logo of your choice in a suitable location which also links to the `rss.xml` file:
+5) Optionally insert an RSS logo of your choice in a suitable location which also links to the `rss.xml` file:
 ```html
 <a href="/blog/rss.xml"><img src="/blog/images/rss_logo.gif" alt="RSS logo" width="36" height="14"></a>
 ```